J-CF-Leung/Study_Vault/Chemistry/IB Chemistry/Electrons in solids.md

 $$\bm{k}=2\pi\left(\frac{n_1}{N_1a_1},\frac{n_2}{N_2a_2},\frac{n_3}{N_3a_3}\right)$$
 - Here, $n_i$ are _integers_
 - If $a_1=a_2=a_3$, this gives _equally spaced $k-$states_
+- They _do not correspond_ to [[#The reciprocal lattice|reciprocal lattice points]]
+	- They are much more _densely packed_ than the reciprocal lattice
+	- NvK points are also _not a physical quantity_, while the reciprocal lattice is completely physical

 - In _one-dimension_, the [[Chemical thermodynamics#Density of states|density of states]] is the _reciprocal of the spacing_:
 $$D_\text{1D}=\frac{N_1a_1}{2\pi}=\frac{\Lagr}{2\pi}$$